Chainsaws are part of all YEP work projects:

 *Understanding Reactive Forces, Safety Concerns, and Situational Awareness.

-*Learning about Bucking, Limbing, Brushing, Slashing, and other basic felling practices.
+*Learning about Bucking, Limbing, Brushing, Slash management, and other basic felling practices.

 *Knowing Size up, Escape Routes, and Determining Binding forces.

 At the end of the Saw Training course our Sawyer’s are USDA certified and are ready to start practicing in the field.
-They will show the younger workers the principals of safe chain saw handling.
+All participants come away with the principals of safe chain saw handling.